Go Back

 Japanese onion soup_instruction-2

-• Slice onion into bite-sized pieces.
-Thinly slice green onion.
+• Slice the onion into bite-sized pieces.
+Thinly slice the green onion.

 Japanese onion soup_instruction-3

-• Return the dashi to the pot and bring it to a boil.
-Once boiling, add the onion slices and simmer them over low heat for 5 minutes.
-Then, turn off the heat, add salt and soy sauce, and let the flavors blend.
+• Return the dashi to the pot and bring it back to a boil.
+Once it boils, add the onion slices and simmer over low heat for 5 minutes.
+Then, turn off the heat, add salt and soy sauce, and let the flavors meld.

 Japanese onion soup_instruction-4

-• Serve in each bowl and top with the green onions.
+• Serve in individual bowls and top with the green onions.

 Japanese onion soup_instruction-5